 For many high net worth individuals, life insurance is the most common way to plan for the inevitable estate tax.
-However, for the proceeds to be free of estate tax, the insured cannot have any “incidents of ownership” of the policy, and therefore the policy/ies are typically owned in an irrevocable trust outside of the individual’s estate.
-The trust, via the Trustee, will make all necessary premium payments, be named as the primary beneficiary of the policy and administer the death benefit on behalf of the insured’s intended beneficiaries.
+However, for the proceeds to be free of estate tax, the insured cannot have any “incidents of ownership” of the policy, and therefore the policies are typically owned in an irrevocable trust outside of the individual’s estate.
+The trust, via the trustee, will make all necessary premium payments, be named as the primary beneficiary of the policy and administer the death benefit on behalf of the insured’s intended beneficiaries.

 Since life insurance premium payments can be costly, the insured needs to be certain that premiums are paid on the policy without any transfer tax consequences to the insured during his or her lifetime.
 The question then becomes, how can this be accomplished?

 One answer to the above question is through split dollar agreements, which is a highly effective estate planning technique for high net worth individuals.
 It is essentially a strategy in which an individual can utilize a series of separate annual loans in order to make premium payments for his or her life insurance policies.
 This arrangement is also common for employers who provide life insurance for highly compensated employees as a supplemental benefit.